The commonly heard flight call of the Greater Yellowlegs is usually repeated three times (May, NJ).

 Solitary Sandpiper higher calls to right

-The Solitary Sandpiper flight call is very similar but slightly higher (Apr, DE).
+The Solitary Sandpiper flight call is very similar to the Spotted Sandpiper but slightly higher and more piercing (Apr, DE).

 Nocturnal flight call (90 mins before sunrise, Sep, PA).

-Solitary Sandpiper threat call, a rapid trill-like call (Aug, NJ).
+Solitary Sandpiper threat call, a rapid trill-like call, heard during interactions (May, PA).

 Willet flight call (with Greater Yellowlegs, Aug, NJ).